Long Lost Family (British TV series)

 Long Lost Family is a British television series that has aired on ITV since 21 April 2011.
 The programme, which is presented by Davina McCall and Nicky Campbell, aims to reunite close relatives after years of separation.
 It is made by the production company Wall to Wall.
-Long Lost Family is based on the Dutch series Spoorloos (Without a Trace), airing on NPO 1 since 2 February 1990 and made by KRO-NCRV.
+Two other series have been produced as well, What Happened Next, a show revisiting some previous guests with updates, and Born Without Trace, a show aiming to help foundlings locate any of their biological family.
+A number of special episodes have been released as well.
+Long Lost Family is based on the Dutch series Spoorloos (Without a Trace), airing on NPO 1 from 1990 and made by KRO-NCRV.

+Background

+The series is based on the long running Dutch TV programme Spoorloos, which aired from 2 February 1990 to 11 December 2024 before being cancelled in February 2025 due to several reunion mismatches.
+Early Spoorloos shows included studio interviews with people who knew a missing person and ended with the missing person joining them in the studio.
+Later shows focused more on biological family reunions outside the studio with DNA matching done behind the scenes.

+The show led to several international versions: